PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 #### rc.local

-In this section we will configure the auto-start script in rc.local.
-Note that we need to create this file, as it is nonexistent on a fresh Ubuntu OS.
+In this section we will configure the auto-start script in **rc.local**.
+Note that we need to create this file, as it is not present on a fresh Ubuntu OS.

 ```sh
 sudo nano /etc/rc.local
 ```

-Append below context to the file:
+Append the content below to the file:

 ```sh
 #!/bin/sh